Florian Vichot

 Cisco MerakiRemote, Australia

-• Acted as the technical advisor for Platform Engineering, a grouping of 7 teams and 35 engineers, by building a shared vision, advising managers, unblocking projects, initiating workgroups, promoting cross-collaboration.
+• Acted as the technical advisor for Platform Engineering, a grouping of 7 teams and 35 engineers, by building a shared vision, advising managers, unblocking projects, and promoting cross-collaboration.

 • Mentored several Technical Leaders, with weekly one-on-ones to discuss technical challenges, career aspirations and leadership development.